seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="types-link"></a>
 ### Types

 Type-alias and interfaces are the two primary ways to create types.
-There's a lot of debate on when to use an interface vs a structured-type (see [Terminology](#terminology) above) to describe objects.
-Remember that interfaces represent an open system and support declaration merging whereas structured-types are a closed system.
-Think of interfaces vs structured-types as *contracts vs computation*.
-In other words, use an interface when you’re naming a stable, extensible object contract; use a type-alias when the object is a computed or closed shape (derived, unioned, or transformed).
+There's a lot of debate on when to use an interface vs a structured type-alias to describe objects.
+Remember that interfaces represent an open system via declaration merging whereas structured-types are a closed system with a lot of fancy ways for deriving a type; therefore, think of interfaces vs structured-types as *contracts vs computation*.
+In other words, if you want an open, augmentable contract that others may extend (i.e. JSX component properties), use an interface.
+If you want a closed and/or computed shape (i.e. IO-data), use a type-alias.

 #### Type vs Interface – Decision Table